 The word "College" used herein shall refer to the academically related areas of the university,

 including: Arts and Humanities, Business and Social Sciences, Natural Sciences and Mathematics, and Professional Studies.
-The word "Division" used herein shall refer to the academically related area of the university, namely the Librarians and Counselors.
+The word "Division" used herein shall refer to the academically related area of the university, namely Librarians and Counselors and GRDI.
 The term shall relate to and identify the areas in which general elections will be held. (amended 5/2005)

 ARTICLE II: ELECTIONS